Rossari Biotech makes blockbuster stock market debut, zooms 77 pc | Business

 Rossari Biotech makes blockbuster stock market debut, zooms 77 pc

-Shares of specialty chemicals manufacturing firm Rossari Biotech made a stellar debut at the bourses on Thursday, and closed nearly 77 per cent higher against its issue price of Rs 425 per share.
-During the day, the stock touched its highest trading permissible limit for the day on the BSE as well as NSE.
+Shares of specialty chemicals manufacturing firm Rossari Biotech made a stellar debut on the bourses on Thursday, and closed nearly 77 per cent higher against its issue price of Rs 425 per share.
+The stock touched its highest trading permissible limit for the day on the BSE as well as NSE.

 - READ MORE ON: